"SUCCESS IS A CONTINUOUS JOURNEY"

 Each participant will leave with a bag of items that they can use the next day in their treatment sessions.

-This presentation will demystify sensory processing difficulties in school-age children, emphasizing practical strategies and solutions for maximizing participation in self-care, learning, and playing at home, at school, and in the community.
+This presentation will demystify sensory processing difficulties in school-age children, emphasizing practical strategies and solutions in self-care, learning, and playing at home, at school, and in the community.

 Janet will be joined by BRACHA BUCHOLZ, PT (private practice in New Jersey)